 This disorder is regionally based, meaning it does not usually affect people living in climates with year-round sunshine such as Florida and California residents.
 It does affect people living in Oregon, Alaska, and many midwestern states, like Minnesota and Indiana because the sun is hidden during the winter months.
 The lack of sun casts a gloomy look and feel that causes a sense of despondency that some people internalize and can’t find ways to enjoy the winter months.
 Instead, they complain, see negativity, and spend their free time in unproductive activities.

-It begins in late fall and can go until early spring depending on when the sun starts shinning.
+It begins in late fall and can go until early spring depending on when the sun starts shining.
 Many people with Seasonal Affective Disorder in the Pacific Northwest experience feelings of sadness, lethargy, and lack of motivation from late November through February when the weather is the darkest and rainiest.
 According to the National Institute of Mental Health, it is often comorbid with attention deficit hyperactivity disorder (ADHD) and eating disorders.
 SAD commonly begins in young adulthood.

 Symptoms of SAD